 Can you describe how Room & Board’s collection of furnishings and home decor tie in to Feng Shui?
 What particular products come to mind?

 Room & Board’s collection of furnishings uses natural materials and a marriage of beauty and function.
 It’s timeless design but with energy and excitement.
-For example, in this vignette, we see the strong linear lines the Winslow cocktail table and the Mantel wall shelves representing solid, grounded, practical energy.
+For example, in this vignette, we see the strong linear lines the Mantel wall shelves representing solid, grounded, practical energy.
 By pairing it with the unexpected lightness of the Ira chair, it helps bring a lighthearted energy to the room.

 Another example is the Avery tall headboard bed.
 The high, solid hardwood frame is made soft with tuffed upholstery but gives the sleeper the sense of security as their head is guarded.
 A headboard such as this is ideal for a bed that may be on the same wall as windows.
 It will help a person sleep knowing they are safe from prying eyes.